neonsecret/Real-Time-Voice-Cloning/README.md

 # Text To Speech With Voice Cloning Feature (by neonsecret)
-This repository is an implementation of [Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis](https://arxiv.org/pdf/1806.04558.pdf) (SV2TTS) with a vocoder that works in real-time.
+This repository is an implementation of [Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis](https://arxiv.org/pdf/1806.04558.pdf) (SV2TTS), with custom tweaks.
 ## Differences from parent
 * Cleaned tensorflow requirement
 * Added russian language support (+guide how to add other languages)